TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Codeblocks.rst

 in.

-Highlight Language 'guess'
+Highlight language 'guess'
 --------------------------

 Note that there is a - pseudo - language 'guess' as well.
 This should use the highlighter for the first language that Pygments finds to have no syntax error.

-Highlight Language 'none'
+Highlight language 'none'
 -------------------------

 The pseudo language 'none' is recognized as well.
 In this case no highlighting